kynazz/uh/README.md

 >
 >FNAF/DSAF fans that are actually sane hit me UPP (bonus if rebornicaAU stuff woah ??)
 >
->Please dark/pro shippers don't int with me (i am fucking scared of every single one of you,even if you do i will ghost you.)
+>Please dark/pro shippers don't int with me (i am scared of every single one of you,even if you do i will ghost you.)
 >
 > >ⓘ Yes people shouldn't be harrassed by what characters they ship but i just don't like you pro/darks </3
 >